Ashok-0003/repo-3/Overview/DevOps/Debugging-Guide.md

 ```
 8. For more debugging, follow this [link](https://kubernetes.io/docs/reference/kubectl/cheatsheet/)

-# Deploy helm charts from local:
+# Deploy helm charts from local
 Replace the following values in the command:
 1. <buildId> - last successful run buildId can be used
 2. <chartPath> - give the helm chart path from the machine the command is being executed